kitten/fluorine/docs/introduction/concepts.md

 function addTodo(id, text) {
   return Observable
     .fromPromise(fetch('/add-todo', { method: 'POST' }))
-    .ignoreElements()
+    .map(() => null)
 }
 ```

-Now, why is this stupid observable discarding its results?

 In this example we don't care about the actual result of
-the request, if it succeeds.
-So we use the Rx operator `ignoreElements`
+the request, as long as it succeeds.
+So we can replace
-so that the dispatcher will ignore them.
+every emitted event with `null`.

+*Note:* The RxJS `ignoreElements` method might be suitable as
+well in some cases, but will fail when the resulting
+Observable doesn't emit any items.

 This is a clean side effect, that doesn't emit any actions
 on its own.